ralna/GALAHAD/doc/Python/clls_intro.rst

 from their average value.
 The parameter that controls the perturbation of (3) is ultimately driven to zero.

+If the algorithm believes that it is close to the solution, it may take a speculative ``pounce'', based on an estimate of the ultimate active set, to avoid further costly iterations.
+If the pounce is unsuccessful, the iteration continues, and further pounces may be attempted later.

 The Newton equations are solved  by applying the matrix factorization package ``SLS``.
 Optionally, the problem may be pre-processed temporarily to eliminate dependent constraints using the package ``FDC``.
 This may improve the performance of the subsequent iteration.